TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 In order to get started after opening the user interface for the first time, you can load an example dataset to explore all functionalities this toolbox provides and get used to it.
 The first thing you always have to do is to either extract data from a recording or to load data you previously saved with the toolbox.
 To extract data from any dataset in one of the supported data formats select the "Load Raw Recordings" option and click on the "RUN" button on the left side in the "Manage Dataset" module.
-Example datasets are saved in the corresponding folder of the toolbox.
-Following along the descriptions in the window that opens, specify the folder and channelspacing or read the manual to learn what to do.
-In most cases, if you click on something or do something that is not supported or does not work (i.e. loading without specifying a channelspacing or selecting a folder without a supported recording file), you will get a message what the issue is.
+Example datasets are saved in Path_to_GUI/Recording Data/Example Data.
+Select a folder containing your recording and specify your probe design.
+In doubt, most windows give additional information in the text areas as well as tooltips.
+In most cases, if you click on something or do something that is not supported or does not work (i.e. click start without specifying a probe design or selecting a folder without a supported recording file), you will get a message what the issue is.

 > ### **Overview of required Matlab toolboxes**